dusk-network/docs-public/src/content/docs/nocturne/testnet-faucet.md

 description: "This guide will explain how to obtain nDUSK for the running Nocturne testnet."
 ---

+## How to get testnet tokens

-The Dusk Nocturne testnet uses a Discord bot to distribute Nocturne tokens (nDUSK), as the old Twitter/X page has been deprecated.
+The Dusk Nocturne testnet uses a Discord bot to distribute Nocturne tokens (nDUSK).

 In order to access it, follow these steps: